XDomHatter/Tea_TimerVM/docs/bytecode/opcode/iadd-0x01.md

 ### vm performance

-add two number in the stack and push the result into stack
+add two integer in the stack and push the result into stack